AcidOP/acidop.codes/data/blog/i-watched-the-internet-grow.md

 There you have me, now a completely baffled young adult (Still childish however).
 That was my 10 year journey of the internet.

-# Things I don't like
+## Things I don't like

 As much as I love the internet there are some things I hate.

 - For one, "social" media has nothing to do with being social.
-In the younger years, people indulged in face-to-face fun.
+In my younger years, people indulged in face-to-face fun.
 Nowadays, social media has made everything feel unnatural, and there's nothing raw anymore.

 - Mobile Phones everywhere.
 Do I really need to elaborate on this?
 Everywhere you go you'll find people with their phones out.
 Nobody wants to engage in activities anymore.
 Games, entertainment is fun until you grow old to find out you missed on so many stuff.

 - Videography.
 Everyone wants to record for the show but nobody wants to capture for the memories.
 You go to any concerts or other places you'll find people recording for flexing to others.
 It just ruins the moment.

-# Conclusion
+## Conclusion

 Looking back at my 10-year journey with the internet, I can't help but feel grateful for all the wonderful experiences it has brought into my life.
 From discovering my passion for music and other hobbies, to becoming a self-taught developer, the internet has been a catalyst for my personal growth.